mhvis/q-wayback/README.md

 ## Members area

-The former members area in the main website contains stuff like Presstos and GMM documents, the archived version of this is stored in SharePoint (or ask me).
+The former members area in the main website contains stuff like Presstos and GMM documents.
+The archived version of this is stored in SharePoint, or ask [me](https://github.com/mhvis).

 ## About

-All websites are stored as HTML.
-Dynamic (PHP) websites have been converted to HTML.
-For any issues visit the [GitHub repository](https://github.com/mhvis/q-wayback/tree/gh-pages) or [contact me](https://github.com/mhvis).
+Dynamic PHP websites are converted to HTML.
+For issues visit the [GitHub repository](https://github.com/mhvis/q-wayback/tree/gh-pages) or [contact me](https://github.com/mhvis).